 Weight/Shipping Weight: 13.5/15 lb.

-Don't hesitate!
-If you're looking for top notch quality at the lowest possible price, buy the Mr. Induction 183-C now!
+If you're looking for top notch quality at the lowest possible price, the Mr. Induction 183-C is an excellent choice.

 CLICK NOW FOR AMAZON'S BEST PRICE ON THE MR. INDUCTION 183-C PORTABLE INDUCTION COOKER:

-If I could, I'd give this 10 stars.
+If we could, we'd give this 10 stars.

-Okay, I'm a kitchen geek; I admit it.
-But because I'm a kitchen geek and because of my technical background, I really appreciate the higher-end portable induction burners: the better build quality, better control, and better overall look-and-feel you get at the $300 and above price point.
+Okay, we're kitchen geeks; we know that.
+But because of our technical background, we appreciate the higher-end portable induction burners: the better build quality, better control, and better overall look-and-feel you get at the $300 and above price point.
 Good quality products are just better to work with.
 Their heft and smoothness in operation are a source of pleasure, and their durability alleviates many worries that come with using less well-made equipment.
 If you're just in it to get the job done and get out of the kitchen, then the burner you buy doesn't matter all that much.
 But if you want a burner you can love, the Vollrath Mirage Pro will fill that hole in your heart, and then some.

-At around $460, the love doesn’t come cheaply.
+The love here doesn’t come cheaply; the Amazon price varies between $450-$550.
 But it is so much better than anything you’d get for less--and many people even believe it’s better than units you’d pay three twice as much for (like this guy).

 1800 watts of power